TheMeteoRain/quality-of-exile/README.md

 ## Caveats

 - Game must be on your primary monitor for the overlays to work, other things should work fine.
-- Tool should not be started while you are in combat area as Dynamic Hotkeys are enabled by default (read more below).
+- Tool should not be started while you are in combat area as Dynamic Hotkeys are enabled by default or visit a town afterwards (read more below).

 ## Installation